Mestoph/Custom-SDL-Menu/README.md

 The primary goal of this project was to create a start menu on a Raspberry Pi.

+The menu can be controlled using the mouse, keyboard, and joystick.

 # Preview
 ![Alt text](https://github.com/Mestoph/Custom-SDL-Menu/blob/main/resources/screenshots/preview.png "Optional title")